Bibliography of my Journey to Eastern Christianity

 Orientale Lumen by H.H.
 John Paul II -After worshipping with Latin Catholics for several years, this encyclical re-opened my eyes and re-kindled the flame within my heart for Eastern Christianity.
 When my Latin Christian brethren ask me about my journey towards the East, I point them to this great encyclical by this great Pope of Rome.

 The Orthodox Study Bible -Simply the best Orthodox Bible available to English speaking Christians.
 I challenge anyone to show me a better edition of the Bible -at an affordable price- that can provide such a wealth of background information about Orthodox Biblical understanding and doctrine.
-I came across it in a Catholic bookstore!
-Someone had ordered it and never purchased it.
-When I bought it, I was so impressed by the faithful, patristic Orthodox approach to Holy Scripture, as opposed to the very untraditional approach by many (Western) scholars.
+I actually came across it in a Catholic bookstore (of all places!).
+Someone had ordered it but never purchased it.
+When I bought it, I was so impressed by the faithful, patristic Orthodox approach to Holy Scriptures, as opposed to the very untraditional approach by many (Western) scholars.
 All of the major Orthodox theological themes are covered and explained in a very "user friendly" format for inquirers to Orthodoxy and there is very little bias against other traditions (if any).
-This Bible is even better now that it contains the new translation of the Septuagint Old Testament.
+This Bible is even better now that it contains the new English translation of the Septuagint Old Testament.
 I even made audio tapes reading whole New Testament books along with the notes to listen to at work and as I drive.

 The Orthodox New Testament, being a much more technical and literal translation, is also a valuable text for a traditional Orthodox understanding of the Scriptures.
 Despite archaic language, it is very accurate and useful.